-The first subsection starts by describing a summary of the feedback received during the survey from market parties regarding an extension of ToE to DA/ID markets and an according design104:
+The first subsection starts by describing a summary of the feedback received during the survey from market parties regarding an extension of ToE to DA/ID markets and an according design89:

-5. ToE to DA/ID - while others are more skeptical sceptical - provides the same benefits as for the balancing market Elia received following feedback from stakeholders regarding benefits for ToE in DA/ID: - RESTORE believes fair access for all market parties to flexibility of consumers is a key feature for a well-functioning market, as has been recognized in other countries and at the European level; - FEBELIEC is convinced that success factors of ToE in mFRR markets remain in the day- ahead and intraday markets: ToE in DA/ID is a no regret solution on the short but definitely on the longer term, as more and more Grid Users will have the possibility to market their flexibility.
-This also aligns strongly with the long term plans on Belgian and European level and the unlocking of the full potential of flexibility; - RESTORE believes ToE for DA and ID will be a key enabler for access to DR in the future CRM, as a mean to demonstrate and validate the availability of engaged DR capacity during stress events.
-Elia received following feedback from stakeholders which are more skepticalsceptical towards an extension of ToE to DA/ID market: FEREC does not see any benefits to the extension of the ToE mechanism to the DA/ID rather enlarges the scope of potential contractual conflicts between supply contracts with DA and ID flexibility and the ToE process;
+5. ToE to DA/ID - while others are more sceptical - provides the same benefits as for the balancing market Elia reo ceived following feedback from stakeholders regarding benefits for ToE in DA/ID: - RESTORE believes fair access for all market parties to flexibility of consumers is a key feature for a well-functioning market, as has been recognized in other countries and at the European level; - FEBELIEC is convinced that success factors of ToE in mFRR markets remain in the day- ahead and intraday markets: ToE in DA/ID is a no regret solution on the short but definitely on the longer term, as more and more Grid Users will have the possibility to market their flexibility.
+This also aligns strongly with the long term plans on Belgian and European level and the unlocking of the full potential of flexibility; - RESTORE believes ToE for DA and ID will be a key enabler for access to DR in the future CRM, as a mean to demonstrate and validate the availability of engaged DR capacity during stress events. ceived following feedback from stakeholders which are more sceptical towards an ion of ToE to DA/ID market: - FEBEG does not see any benefits to the extension of the ToE mechanism to the DA/ID markets.
+Suppliers already offer a range of contracts that allow customers to react to prices in the DA and ID timeframe.
+Extending the ToE mechanism to these timeframes rather enlarges the scope of potential contractual conflicts between supply contracts with DA and ID flexibility and the ToE process;